immcantation/immcantation/docs/docker/10x_tutorial.rst

 -------------------------------------------------------------------------------------------
 Other training material in using Immcantation is available, such as the `slides and example data <https://goo.gl/FpW3Sc>`__ from our introductory webinar series.
-You can find a Jupyter notebook version of the webinar `here <https://bitbucket.org/kleinstein/immcantation/src/default/training/>`_.
+You can find a Jupyter notebook version of the webinar `here <https://bitbucket.org/kleinstein/immcantation/src/default/training/>`_ and an interactive website version `here <https://kleinstein.bitbucket.io/tutorials/intro-lab/index.html>`_.